chyna-gvng/alx-frontend-for-fun/accessibility/fix-a11y/README.md

 ### Frontend
-Readme file for the directory *accessibility*.
+Readme file for the directory *fix-a11y*.
 Highlight: Accessibility